Updated November 13, 2019

 Contractors for the City of Lancaster (Wexcon) continue a 24- to 30-month project to install a secondary, redundant large diameter transmission main from the City of Lancaster’s Oyster Point Reservoir in East Hempfield Township into the City of Lancaster.
 The contractor is currently working on Running Pump Road near Columbia Ave, and also at Old Tree Drive to stay ahead of the traffic circle construction in East Hempfield Township.
-The project route is generally Hempland Road, Centerville Rd, Old Tree Drive, Running Pump Road, Columbia Ave, Eisenhower Blvd, Wilson Drive, Marietta Ave, and Wheatland Ave.
+The project route is generally Hempland Road, Centerville Road, Old Tree Drive, Running Pump Road, Columbia Avenue, Eisenhower Boulevard, Wilson Drive, Marietta Avenue, and Wheatland Avenue.
 Work will commence on Columbia Ave between Running Pump Road and Eisenhower Blvd in the near future.
-Any questions on this project can be directed to Matt Metzler, (717) 291-4777.
+Any questions on this project can be directed to Matt Metzler at (717) 291-4777.

 CHRISTIAN STREET WATER MAIN, GREEN INFRASTRUCTURE & PED-BIKEWAY

 This project will continue for several months.
 Water main replacement, green infrastructure, storm and sanitary sewer, curb ramps, signal work, and roadway work are all planned as part of this project.
-Resurfacing is scheduled for Fall 2019 or Spring 2020.
+Resurfacing is scheduled for Fall 2019 (north of Frederick) and Spring 2020 (south of Frederick).
 Questions or concerns should be directed to the Engineering Bureau at (717) 291 4764.